Pavel Otdelnov: Style and technique

-Otdelnov is trained as an academic painter.
-The curriculum of the art college was based on studying Socialist Realism art and had a major focus on painting from life.
-His works from his student and early years are marked by such influences as Pavel Nikonov, Nikolay Andronov and Andrey Vasnetsov.
-During that period Otdelnov's output was primarily in the form of paintings.
-His works of the 2000s explore the formal aspects of painting: the properties of colors and materials, interrelation of dimensions, and unconventional compositions.
+Otdelnov was trained as an academic painter.
+The curriculum of the art college was based on the study of Socialist realism and placed a strong emphasis on painting from life.
+His student and early works of 2000s reflect the influence of Pavel Nikonov, Nikolay Andronov, and Andrey Vasnetsov.
+During this period, his practice was centred on exploring the formal properties of painting – the materiality of pigments, the interplay between surface and depth, and the organisation of compositional structure.

-In 2009–2010, Otdelnov's artistic vocabulary is gradually evolving: blocky impasto painting grows more refined and polished, the canvas space gets deeper, the expressive successions of color areas, textures, and paint drips are subdued in favor of softer gradients.
-The artist himself comments on this period of change as follows: "For a long time, while I was studying, it was assumed that painting was self-sufficient: the paint and its movement on the plane, its traces left by the artist, the mass of the painting – were seen as valuable in their own right.
-Even if painting is still very important for me, I think I have moved away from this mindset to a degree."
+In 2009–2010, Otdelnov's artistic vocabulary evolved: his impasto technique became more refined, the pictorial space deepened, and the succession of expressive colour fields, textures, and paint drips was subdued in favour of softer tonal transitions.

-In 2015 the artist began to film videos, and in 2016 he exhibited photographs for the first time.
+In 2015, Otdelnov began working with video, and in 2016 he exhibited photographs for the first time.

-In Otdelnov's view, the painting as a medium is linked with the category of time.
-He compares his mode of perception with how timelapse footage works, which enables a disinterested perspective and detection of changes in familiar landscapes and mundane life:
+Otdelnov has described painting as a medium intrinsically linked to time.
+He compares his mode of perception to time-lapse footage, which allows changes in familiar landscapes and everyday life to become visible:

 I often wonder: is it possible to see the present time? <...> The reality evades examination, it mimics the mundane, and the familiar, and becomes indistinguishable.
 I think it is possible to capture the present if you employ the 'slowed-down gaze', like a timelapse.
 This is how you notice change in the familiar landscapes.
 Another important tool is temporal distancing, where, in your mind, you build a distance from the object.
 Thus, at a distance, the novelty is turned into ruins.
 A painting already has this distance embedded into it because it is rooted in history.
 The static nature of painting is none other than the freeze-captured duration itself.